Welcome to Volume 8 of Executed to Suppress His Message.

 My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.

+Perhaps.
 But look at this:

 "He who does not love Me does not keep My words; and the word which you hear is not Mine, but the Father’s who sent Me.

-Therefore, Jesus is not the ultimate source of God’s life-giving words, because He only repeated what the Father had given to Him.
-Thus the source of Christ’s words of life is God the Father.
-And since the Lord was personally present in Eden and visiting with Adam and Eve, the Tree of Life more likely represents God the Father (as has been previously suggested), the source of all eternal life.
+And since the Lord was personally present in Eden and visiting with Adam and Eve, the Tree of Life probably represents God the Father, the source of all eternal life.

 We’ve already seen how a proper translation of the Hebrew reveals that God placed Adam in the garden for rest and relaxation.
-Therefore, Adam didn’t have to work to till the ground, because the Garden was a place where God provided for all of his needs.
+And this means that Adam did not have to work and till the ground, because the Garden was a place where God provided for all of their needs.
+Genesis also reveals how God visited the Garden on a regular basis.
+So while Adam and Eve were in the Garden, they had regular fellowship with their Creator.

 But even though the first two humans had the “good life,” which included fellowship with the Lord and an offer of eternal life through the Tree of Life, there was imminent danger from the Tree of the Knowledge of Good and Evil: